eduvpn/documentation/MULTI_PROFILE.md

 to go, so the "LAN" interface of the VPN server.
 It is best to use different `hostName` values for the profiles as this gives more flexibility to move to a setup with multiple machines in the future.

+If you have multiple IP addresses at your disposal for the VPN server, you can use the `listen` key to specify them.
+This will make you loose the IPv4 and IPv6 support though, but you _can_ use the same port numbers for both profiles.

 # Additional Configuration